sdrendall/readme_test/README.md

 ### Template

 Here is a template to use for new endpoints.
 Replace the filler data with the info appropriate for your endpoint.
-I'm using graphql syntax so that type annotations have nice highlighting.
-Check their [docs](https://graphql.org/learn/schema/) for a reference on standard types and syntax.

-**Note:** Creating a markdown code block in markdown is tricky... i had to indent this to make it format properly. please remove the indent before using this template
+**Note:** Creating a markdown code block in markdown is tricky...
+I had to indent this to make it format properly. please remove the indent before using this template

 ```markdown